sweharris/huebridge-shell/MySetup/README.txt

            "Music" - turning this light on will turn the system on, and switch input to Mac and play the current iTunes queue.
+                     If iTunes is playing then this light is "on", else it is "off".

   "ChristmasMusic" - turning this light on will turn the system on,
                      and start playing Christmas music.